michaelhannecke/azure-security/sql-server/README.md

           * *Azure CLI:* `az sql server firewall-rule delete --resource-group "YourRG" --server "YourServer" --name "AllowAllWindowsAzureIps"`
       * **Use Specific IPs:** Replace the rule with specific firewall rules allowing only the necessary public IP addresses or ranges.
       * **Use Private Endpoints:** For the most secure approach, disable public access entirely and use Azure Private Endpoints to allow connections only from within your virtual networks.
 3.  **Strengthen Authentication (If Rule Must Stay):** If you absolutely *must* keep the `AllowAllWindowsAzureIps` rule enabled, ensure robust authentication and authorization are in place.
 Strongly prefer Microsoft Entra ID (formerly Azure Active Directory) authentication over SQL authentication.
-Entra ID allows for features like Multi-Factor Authentication (MFA), Conditional Access, and Managed Identities, significantly reducing the risk associated with compromised credentials.[6, 5]
+Entra ID allows for features like Multi-Factor Authentication (MFA), Conditional Access, and Managed Identities, significantly reducing the risk associated with compromised credentials.

-4.  **Implement Azure Policy (Proactive Governance):** Create a custom Azure Policy to audit or deny the creation of the `AllowAllWindowsAzureIps` firewall rule.[7]
+4.  **Implement Azure Policy (Proactive Governance):** Create a custom Azure Policy to audit or deny the creation of the `AllowAllWindowsAzureIps` firewall rule.
 This helps prevent the configuration from being enabled accidentally in the future.
-You can target the `Microsoft.Sql/servers/firewallrules` type and check if the `name` field equals `AllowAllWindowsAzureIps`.[7]
+You can target the `Microsoft.Sql/servers/firewallrules` type and check if the `name` field equals `AllowAllWindowsAzureIps`.
-5.  **Configure Monitoring:** Set up Azure Monitor Activity Log Alerts to notify you whenever a SQL Server firewall rule is created or updated (`Microsoft.Sql/servers/firewallRules/write` operation).[8, 9] This allows for rapid detection of potentially insecure changes.
+5.  **Configure Monitoring:** Set up Azure Monitor Activity Log Alerts to notify you whenever a SQL Server firewall rule is created or updated (`Microsoft.Sql/servers/firewallRules/write` operation).
+This allows for rapid detection of potentially insecure changes.

 ## Conclusion